• Skip to primary navigation

 Ingredients

-• 3 Manila or Ataulfo mangoes, diced (2 cups mashed)
+• 3 Manila or Ataulfo mangoes, diced (2 cups mashed) (see note)

-• ⅔ cup granulated sugar see note
+• ⅔ cup granulated sugar (see note)

 • 1 cup water

-• 2 cups heavy cream sub: full-fat coconut milk/cream or half-and-half
+• 2 cups heavy cream (see note)

-• ⅓ cup tapioca starch see note
+• ⅓ cup tapioca starch (see note)

-• ½ cup crumbled cheddar or Edam cheese
+• ½ cup crumbled cheddar or Edam cheese (see note)

 US Customary - Metric